Requirements

 What is expected of Laidlaw scholars?

-• Attend and fully participate in all leadership development activities/training/events including first-year summer leadership and global citizenship workshops.
+• Attend and fully participate in all leadership development activities/training/events including spring and fall workshops.

 • Engage in faculty-mentored research on campus for six consecutive weeks during the first summer.
 Scholars are not permitted to hold other internships or full-time commitments during that time.

-• Engage in an immersive leadership experience abroad for six consecutive weeks during the second summer.
+• Engage in a community-engaged leadership project in an international setting for six consecutive weeks during the second summer.

-• Present your research and experiences at the fall research symposium.
+• Present your research and international leadership experiences at the annual scholar showcase at Cornell each fall.

-• Write a report or produce a short video on your overall learning and leadership outcomes at the conclusion of the second summer.
+• Share a reflective essay on your leadership development journey at the conclusion of the program.

 • Serve as a mentor to new scholars and as an ambassador of Cornell's Laidlaw program.